Language: EN

 const int analogPin = A0;

-int position; //potentiometer position as a percentage
+int position; // position of the potentiometer as a percentage

 void setup() {